marberi/100days/README.md

 99%.
 Further, I continued working on the galaxy distances.
 Applying a CNN on a subset of the data where the input data is regularly space in wavelength did not make an inprovement.
 A bit surprising.

+# Day 37 [2019-02-24]
+Watched most of part 3 of PyToch developer conference from last year.
+The biggest surprised was that facebook was having their own open source implementation of Alphago zero.